10 Days in Japan: Itinerary, What to Do & Where to Go

 What to Do in Himeji

 No, Himeji’s hardly one of the most diverse places to visit in Japan.
 But what Himeji does, it does well.
 Very well, indeed.
-Hidden among the traffic-laden streets lies one of Japan’s best-kept secrets among foreign visitors.
-Make the quick trip and discover these few unmissable things to do in Himeji:
+Hidden among the traffic-laden streets lies one of Japan’s most well-kept secrets among foreign visitors.
+Make a quick trip and discover these few unmissable things to do in Himeji:

 Dabble in Japan’s feudal past at Himeji Castle